Collaborative Learning Survey

 We’re thrilled to see how many L&D leaders are interested in Collaborative Learning right now.
 In 2021 and beyond, the movement is going to grow even more.

-As more leading startups and innovators like Appen and AlphaSights switch to Collaborative Learning, we’re hoping to see traditional top-down approaches to learning become a distant memory.
+As more leading startups and innovators like AlphaSights switch to Collaborative Learning, we’re hoping to see traditional top-down approaches to learning become a distant memory.
 Instead, we want decentralized and distributed learning to become the norm.

 We started applying Collaborative Learning to organizational culture years ago.
 Now, we want to show you what it can do for your business.